wxllow/applemusicrp/README.md

 **If you encounter issues, make sure to use Python from the official Python website and not from the Microsoft Store.**

-`pip install wheel py2exe pypresence pyinstaller pywin32 psutil pystray pillow dialite`
+`pip install based wheel py2exe pypresence pyinstaller pywin32 psutil pystray pillow dialite`

 `.\build.bat`